Vietnamese

 • Eligibility and Procedure: Foreign nationals holding a valid Temporary Residence Card (TRC) are eligible to apply for a personal Level 2 VNeID.
 The application requires an in-person visit to the provincial immigration office to provide biometric data (fingerprints and a digital photograph) along with their original passport and TRC.

 • The Implementation Bottleneck: The system for registering foreigners was officially launched on July 1, 2025.
-Recognizing the logistical challenge, the government has initiated a "campaign" period running until August 19, 2025, to accelerate registrations, with the aim of having the system fully operational by that date.
+Recognising the logistical challenge, the government has initiated a "campaign" period running until August 19, 2025, to accelerate registrations and to have the system fully operational by that date.
 The critical issue is that until a foreign legal representative successfully obtains their personal Level 2 VNeID, the company they lead

 ...cannot register its mandatory corporate e-ID.